jaimvizalla01/aiwhisperer/README.md

 - Claude.ai: "Files larger than 31 MB not supported"
 - Gemini: "File larger than 100 MB"

 Your files are too big to fail—but too big to upload.
-AIWhisperer converts PDFs to text (92% smaller) and splits them into chunks cloud AI can handle.
+AIWhisperer converts PDFs to text (upto 92% smaller) and splits them into chunks cloud AI can handle.

 **Problem 2: Too sensitive to upload, too slow to run locally**